 RichmondCC Scholarships are provided through the RichmondCC Foundation.
-Most scholarship programs require that the student be enrolled full-time and maintain continuous enrollment.
-These awards may be canceled for students who fail to enroll for a subsequent semester.
+Most scholarship programs require that the student be enrolled full-time and maintain continuous enrollment. awards may be canceled for students who fail to enroll for a subsequent semester.
 Some scholarship are based on specific majors.
 If a student changes their major mid-year, they may not be eligible for the scholarship they received.
-For more information on our scholarship programs, please visit our website at (http://RichmondCC.edu/scholarships).
+For more information on our scholarship programs, please visit (http://RichmondCC.edu/scholarships).